kaunjovi/kaunjovi.github.io/_posts/2024-10-27-aws-sagemaker.md

     1. Trigger.
 Schedule.
 Demand.
 1. ETL uses Apache Spark for distributed data processing

+1. **Question** You are managing a big data project that requires periodic processing of large datasets stored in Amazon S3.
+Which service would you use to schedule and manage the execution of these data processing jobs?
+1. AWS Glue is a managed ETL service that allows you to schedule and manage data processing jobs, making it ideal for periodic processing of large datasets.

 ## How does Glue crawler work.

 1. Depending on how the S3 buckets are organized,